raghavian/lungVAE/README.md

 ```
 @article{raghav2020lungVAE,
  	title={Lung Segmentation from Chest X-rays using Variational Data Imputation},
-	author={Raghavendra Selvan and Erik B. Dam and Sofus Rischel and Kaining Sheng and Mads Nielsen and Akshay Pai},
+	author={Raghavendra Selvan and Erik B. Dam and Nicki Skafte Detlefsen and Sofus Rischel and Kaining Sheng and Mads Nielsen and Akshay Pai},
+	booktitle={ICML Workshop on The Art of Learning with Missing Values},
+	month={July}
  	journal={arXiv preprint arXiv:2020.2005.10052,
 	year={2020}}}
 ```